peterstavrou/django-img-optimizer/README.md

 ## AVIF Image Support

-django_img_optimizer utilizes `python-pillow`, which currently lacks official support for AVIF files.
+django_img_optimizer utilizes `python-pillow` which currently lacks official support for AVIF files.
+However, a <a href="https://github.com/python-pillow/Pillow/pull/5201" target="_blank">pull request</a>

-However, a [pull request](https://github.com/python-pillow/Pillow/pull/5201) is in progress to enable this support.
+ is in progress to enable this support.